Skip to main content

 xcrun --find swift-format

-For Xcode 15 or earlier, you need to install swift-format separately using Homebrew:
+On Xcode 15 or earlier, install it separately via Homebrew:

 brew install swift-format